 Osborne County, County in central Kansas, United States.

-The county was established on February 26, 1867, and named after Civil War Captain Vincent Osborne who never set foot in the territory.
-This naming choice reflected a common practice of honoring military figures from the eastern states.
+The county was established in 1867 and named after Civil War Captain Vincent Osborne, who never actually visited the territory.
+Naming new counties after military figures from the eastern states was a common practice at the time.

 The community of curious travelers